Computer Science (COMP) 230

 - create the structural level of the story for clarity and dramatic presentation

-- guide audience’s attention to narrative questions and metaphors that drive the story forward
+- guide the audience’s attention to narrative questions and metaphors that drive the story forward

 - direct the viewer's eyes and ears with composition and perspective